aoterodelaroza/aoterodelaroza.github.io/_critic2/01_main.md

   implementation of Bader's atoms in molecules theory (QTAIM): critical point search, basin integration, basin plotting, etc.

-- Calculation of Bader's delocalization indices in periodic solids.
+- Calculation of Bader's delocalization indices in periodic solids, and other similar bonding indices.

 - Calculation and integration of new scalar fields using critic2's powerful arithmetic expressions, useful in the development of